Lady Gaga To Donate To 162 Classrooms In Communities Where Recent Mass Shootings Took Place

-Pop star, actress, and philanthropist Lady Gaga announced on social media Saturday that she would donate to schools in El Paso, Texas, Dayton, Ohio, and Gilroy, California following recent mass shootings in those cities.
+Pop star, actress and philanthropist Lady Gaga announced on social media Saturday that she plans to donate to schools in El Paso, Texas, Dayton, Ohio and Gilroy, California following recent mass shootings in those cities.

-Gaga said she would donate to 162 classrooms through an organization called Donors Choose, which per Fox News, is an organization where teachers can fundraise to raise money for classroom projects.
+Gaga said she will donate to 162 classrooms through an organization called Donors Choose, an organization where teachers raise money for classroom projects, per Fox News.

+She addressed the cause on Facebook on Friday in a post she titled “A note to Dayton, El Paso, and Gilroy.”

 “My heart goes out to those who were taken from us too soon and to their families, loved ones, and communities who are left to grieve.
 Everyone has the right to laws that make them feel safe in their communities.
 In this moment, I want to channel my confusion, frustration, and fury into hope.
-Hope that we are there for each other and for ourselves,” she said on Facebook on Friday in a post she titled “A note to Dayton, El Paso, and Gilroy.”
+Hope that we are there for each other and for ourselves,”

-In the Facebook post, Gaga, whose real name is Stefani Germonatta, also said that in light of these shootings that people should make sure they are checking in on the mental health of friends and family who may be struggling.
+In her Facebook post, Gaga — whose real name is Stefani Germonatta — also said that in light of these shootings, people should make sure they are checking in on the mental health of friends and family who may be struggling.
 The singer has been a longtime advocate of talking about mental health.

 In a speech the “A Star is Born” actress gave in November of last year, she talked about how her past struggles with mental illness had led to her losing her “inner voice,” per a report from USA Today.